ual-cci/MSc-Coding-2/README.md

  - NLP tools in gensim.

 Week 5 & 6 - Python Machine Learning
+- Introduction to Image Processing, Batch processing and Data Handling
+- Basic Neural Networks by hand - Forward multiply, Forward add, backward pass, calculating derivatives and gradients, numerical gradient, analytic gradient, scaling the gradient to automatically adjust parameters.
+Back propagation for training Neural Networks.
 - Introduction to Tensorflow

-- Introduction to PyTorch
+Week 7 - More Python Machine Learning
+- Neural Networks for image classification
 - Using Tensorflow to do inference on pre-trained models
 - Exploring CNNs, RNNs, GANs.

-Week 7 & 8 - Embedded development
+Week 8 - Embedded development
 - Using ARM architectures - Raspi for prototyping
 - Python and C++ on ARM architectures
 - Designing autonomous embedded systems
 - Using simple sound and light sensors for interaction

-Week 9 - Projects
+Week 9 - Project work

 # Assessment
 Assessment is by creative project (70%), and completion of in-class assignments (30%).